Sablés means sand in French and that refers to the texture of this cookie; very similar to a shortbread cookie; crumbly and sandy.

 - Preheated the oven of 350 degrees F.

-- Grind the earl grey tea into powder.
+- Pulverize the earl grey tea into powder.
 (NOTE 1)

 - Prepare the dough by mixing the butter (room temperature, not soft or melted), flour, sugar, salt, tea.